-With the town its natural driving environment, you won’t be surprised to find that the Ka+ has an impressively tight turning circle of just 9.8 metres.
+With urban environments being the Ka+ natural driving environment, you won’t be surprised to find that it has an impressively tight turning circle of just 9.8 metres.
 That’s not quite as good as rivals including the Hyundai i10 and Kia Picanto, but is better than most other cars on the road making it easy to manoeuvre.

 |Fuel tank||42 litres|